Ultimate Harrisburg Real Estate Investing Guide for 2026

 Buy and Hold

-This investment plan involves acquiring an investment property and retaining it for a long period of time.
-As a property is being kept, it is typically rented or leased, to maximize returns.
+When an investor acquires a building and keeps it for a prolonged period, it's thought of as a Buy and Hold investment.
+As a property is being retained, it is typically rented or leased, to increase returns.

 Factors to Consider